Showing posts sorted by relevance for query Camping. Sort by date Show all posts

 Monday, March 20, 2017

-Best Camp Sight Selection Criteria
+Best Camp Site Selection Criteria

 What makes the best camp sight?
 Have you ever seen a camp get flooded by rising water levels or runoff down a hill?
 Clearly that is not a good sight.
 Start searching for your site well before dark.
 Water access is an important factor.
 Look at your topo map; open circles indicate flat land, while stacked lines ringing a site can be good windbreaks.
 Cold air flows downhill, so higher land will be warmer at night.
 Anticipate how terrain could intensify weather.
 Could a long valley become a wind tunnel?
 Where will the runoff flow in a storm?
 What will attract lightning?
 Use natural advantages, seek shady forests in the summer, maximize southern exposure on cold days, and "choose a dry, sunlit spot with a steady breeze in mosquito country.
 Think, Anticipate.
 Here is some good information inspired by BackCountry.com, a growing provider of quality camping gear.